Jerry Nixon on Windows

 Developer Evangelism’s Obvious Secret

 Hi.
 So, here’s another entry from my notes as an Evangelist.
-So many snippets I wrote to myself, translated here to blog articles helping, I hope, anyone finding themselves where I was.
-This one is the role of empathy.
-Perhaps it is not as obvious as you assume?
+Many of the snippets I once wrote to myself I have now translated into blog articles that I hope will help anyone who finds themselves where I once was.
+This one is about the role of empathy.
+Perhaps it is not as obvious as you assume.

-For the sake of argument, and I think that’s a fine reason, let’s consider Developer Evangelist, Technical Evangelist, Developer Advocate, and any other variation of a Developer Relations title to be the same.
+For the sake of argument, and I think that is reason enough, let’s treat Developer Evangelist, Technical Evangelist, Developer Advocate, and any other variation of a Developer Relations title as the same.
 For the most part, they are.
-For me, here, I will use Developer Evangelist because that’s the title I employed for just under a decade at Microsoft.
-And, I like it.
+Here, I will use Developer Evangelist, since that was my title for nearly a decade at Microsoft.
+And I like it.

 What is an evangelist?

-Let’s start with a simple question with a complicated answer: what is a Developer Evangelist?
-Hopefully you start with “brand ambassador” where like an edge-of-the-empire garrison represents the throne and is the throne because the king or queen will never travel this far from England, you are the brand.
+Let’s start with a simple question that has a complicated answer: what is a Developer Evangelist?
+Hopefully, you start with “brand ambassador.”
+Like a garrison at the edge of the empire that represents the throne because the king or queen will never travel that far, you are the brand.

-If you work as a Developer Evangelist for Acme, your role is to represent Acme to developers who will never otherwise connect with Acme.
+If you work as a Developer Evangelist for Acme, your role is to represent Acme to developers who would otherwise never connect with Acme.
 For this reason, being “on message” is critical.
-For this reason, the theater of evangelism is important and playing your role is imperative.
-You are not you, in a way.
+For this reason, the theater of evangelism is important, and playing your role is imperative.
+In a way, you are not you.

-This is the foundation, but this is not the most important part.
-Developing rapport and influence with a developer or developer community requires that you connect in a way different than a walking blog.
-The hearts and minds of developers are your endgame; strategies to reach that goal are what matter.
+This is the foundation, but it is not the most important part.
+Building rapport and influence with developers and their communities requires connecting in ways that go beyond being a walking blog.
+The hearts and minds of developers are your endgame.
+The strategies to reach that goal are what matter.

 Give it all away

 The first tool in a Developer Evangelist’s toolbox is swag.
-I have a love/hate relationship with swag.
-On the one hand, I love to see an audience’s eyes brighten when you give them something that has little value, but somehow means a lot to them, individually.
+I have a love-hate relationship with swag.
+On the one hand, I love seeing an audience’s eyes brighten when you give them something that has little value but somehow means a lot to them.
 My favorite swag is baseball hats.

-The problem, of course, with swag is that it reaches the pleasure centers of a developer’s brain but doesn’t establish a long-term connection.
-Give me your thing and I go to the next guy for his thing.
-It’s over quite quickly, even if you make it complicated with surveys or games to play.
+The problem with swag, of course, is that it triggers the pleasure centers of a developer’s brain but does not build a long-term connection.
+Give me your thing and I will go to the next person for theirs.
+It ends quickly, even if you complicate it with surveys or games.

-If I have my way, I give swag to developers who are already my friends, already in my camp, already onboard.
-A sort of reward-swag, and not a bribe-swag.
-You’ll see the difference immediately in gratitude, plus your swag might even get some wear before it finds a trashcan or thrift shop.
+If I had my way, I would give swag only to developers who are already my friends, already in my camp, already onboard.
+A sort of reward-swag, not a bribe-swag.
+You will notice the difference immediately in gratitude, and your swag might even get some use before it ends up in a trashcan or thrift shop.

 The three other things